 El Alba’s mission is to support, incubate, and nourish Aurora-based food entrepreneurs and small business owners.
 It offers culturally appropriate business incubation, shared business services via a co-op model, and shared access to a commercial kitchen and food truck to economically disadvantaged business owners.

-El Alba’s Board of Directors is working with key collaborators to repurpose a 2200 square foot building in North Aurora into a commissary kitchen that will be able to host 12-15 caterers.
+El Alba’s Board of Directors is working with key collaborators a commissary kitchen that will be able to host 12-15 caterers.
 One of the benefits El Alba Cooperative members receive is full access to schedule hours in their own commissary kitchen.
 This kitchen provides resources including catering and cooking equipment that allows start-up food service businesses to thrive.
 Non-members can also request to book time as available.

 Over the past several years, North Aurora has seen rapid growth and changes leading to an increase in demand for catering and food services.
 In 2017, El Alba Cooperative grew out of conversations between community members and leaders with the goal of ensuring that Aurora residents, especially immigrants and refugees, are able to benefit from this growth.
 In 2018, El Alba began to coordinate trainings for small business owners who face cultural and linguistic barriers to entrepreneurship.
 Since then, El Alba has continued to support local entrepreneurs by providing tools and resources that allow food service businesses to prosper.